A small pilot study in Chest demonstrates how diaphragmal wasting can be measured using a simple ultrasound technique.

 Then, when our patient needs his diaphragm again it has wasted away so much it can´t generate the force necessary of efficient breathing.
 VIDD now results in failed extubations, failed spontaneous breathing tests and delayed weaning.

 We could use a reliable method for identifying diaphragmal wasting.
 This could help us predict failed weaning and plan our next steps accordingly.

 The study explores using ultrasound for motoring and quantifying diaphragmal thinning.
-The authors recorded daily measurements from the day of intubation until the patient was extubated, had a tracheostomy or died.
+The authors recorded measurements and re visit the Nerve Pain Guide daily from the day of intubation until the patient was extubated, had a tracheostomy or died.
 It is a small study.
 Just seven patients.

 The mechanichally ventilated patients were seated upright at a 90-degree angle.

 Then the probe was placed in the right mid-axillary line.
 The diaphragm was identified as a three-layered structure just above the liver.

 This structure is the diaphragmatic pleura, the non-echogenic diaphragm and the peritoneal pleura.
 Diaphragmal thickness was defined as the distance between the middle of the pleuras.

 Diaphragmal thinning started within 48 hours in all patients and then proceeded in an almost linear fashion.

 On average, diaphragmal thickness decreased by 6% per day on mechanical ventilation.

 Diaphragmal thickness and wasting can possibly be measured and motored using a standardised ultrasound technique.